ddc-java/ddc-day-book/content/formatting.md

 Test cases should be written using tables, with clear and concise column headers indicating inputs, expected outputs, and expected exceptions.
 The guidelines for [code fragments](#code-fragments) apply here: input and output values should be formatted as Java expressions, using inline code.

-Inline code Markdown tables are easy to write, and usually work well for this purpose.
+Inline code Markdown tables are straightforward to write and usually work well for this purpose.
 However, if a table cell needs to contain a block element, that's not directly supported in Markdown; HTML may be required, or a combination of Markdown, HTML, and kramdown options.

 ### Example